 Rutgers Guidelines for COVID-19 Research

 All researchers must receive IBC approval prior to beginning work with any COVID-19 related materials.
-The IBC has approved a SARS2 Laboratory Research Guidelines, which defines relevant biosafety levels, containment requirements, inactivation information, and points of contact for working with COVID-19 related research materials.
-For any questions about IBC requirements for COVID-19 related research, please contact biosafety@rutgers.edu.
+The IBC has approved a SARS-CoV-2 Laboratory Research Guidelines, which define relevant biosafety levels, containment requirements, inactivation information, and points of contact for working with COVID-19 related research materials.
+For any questions about IBC requirements for COVID-19 related research, please email biosafety@rutgers.edu.

 IBC Co-Chairs